Skip to content

 ### choosing all column names except those of settings

-quantities = list(set(cols) - set(names.setting_data))
+list_names = list(set(cols) - set(sample_settings))

 if verbose: